Debt bondage in India: Bonded Labor System Act of 1976

-Forms of Debt Bondage
+Forms of debt bondage

 It is estimated by Siddharth Kara that 84 to 88% of the bonded laborers in the world are in South Asia.
 Out of all forms of systems in slavery in the world, the Indian debt bondage system has one of the highest numbers of forced laborers.
 According to the Ministry of Labor and Employment of the Government of India, there are over 300,000 bonded laborers in India, with a majority of them in the states of Tamil Nadu, Karnataka, and Odisha.
 Many historians such as Tom Brass debate the ethics of the debt bondage system.
 Whereas some analysts say that bonded labor is a form of anti-capitalism and limits the freedom of choice for laborers, others say that this system is voluntary.

-Agricultural Workers
+Agricultural workers

 Debt bondage in India is most prevalent in agricultural areas, with 80% of workers in the debt bondage system being involved in agriculture.
 Many farmers take out loans to be able to work on land, and landlords generate high amounts of profit by paying these workers less than minimum wage.
 These farmers inevitably accumulate interest due to the need of health care and basic resources.
 Farmers taking out small loans can find themselves paying interest that exceeds 100% of the loans per year.
 Additionally, many lenders only let the value of labor pay off interest and require the principal loan amount to be paid off through cash.
-According to a 2012 study, farmers receive as little as 180 US dollars and accumulate penalties for taking sick days.
+According to a 2012 study, farmers receive as little as US$180 and accumulate penalties for taking sick days.
 This reduces the potential that farmers have to develop their land.
 Agricultural workers that are close to entering debt bondage have recently looked toward maistries who offer interest-free loans and more money to borrowers.

 According to a study about labor in Andhra Pradesh located in South India, the Palamur debt bondage system began in the 1930s.
 Workers in this system rely on a district leader who is in charge of distributing work, money, food, and resources.
 These laborers face poor living conditions, intense work and long hours, and are not able to unionize or effectively communicate with other workers.
 Additionally, district leaders often do not employ workers during the monsoon season, forcing workers to look towards other occupations and sources of income.